Bear Viewing Tours from Homer, Alaska

 What You’ll See

 Brown bears foraging on coastal sedge grass, fishing for salmon, and moving through the meadows and shoreline at Chinitna Bay.
 Family groups with cubs are common in June and July.
 Salmon fishing behavior peaks from late July through September.
-Marine wildlife — whales, sea otters, puffins — on the Cook Inlet crossing both ways.
+Marine wildlife like whales, sea otters, and puffins are on the Cook Inlet crossing both ways.

 What’s Included